-Santa’s greatest present will be getting unwrapped on December 26 – yes, for cricket fans, it really is! – as the Boxing Day test match gets underway in Melbourne.
-The South Africans have made the trip across the Indian Ocean to the Melbourne Cricket Ground, where some of history’s most iconic cricket memories have been made.
+Santa’s greatest present will be getting unwrapped on December 26 – yes, for cricket fans, it really is! – when the Boxing Day test match gets underway at the Melbourne Cricket Ground, where some of history’s most iconic cricket memories have been made.
 Read on to find out how you can watch this years’ instalment of the Boxing Day test match.

-The South Africa vs Australia Boxing Day test match is available live and on-demand through both Foxtel and Kayo, as well as free-to-air on Channel 7 and 7Mate.
+The 2024 India vs Australia Boxing Day Test match is available to watch live and on-demand through Channel 7, Kayo and Foxtel.

 Stream Sports with Kayo